urban-wombat/flattables/README.md

     $ gotsyntax tables.got
     tables.got (syntax okay)

-The FlatTables utility `gotft` will also do a validity check, but you might as well get earlier feedback with `gotsyntax`.
+The FlatTables utility `gotflat` will also do a validity check, but you might as well get earlier feedback with `gotsyntax`.

 Note: FlatTables is a little more strict than gotables syntax:
 * Table names must start with an uppercase character.